GLOBAL MARKETS-Stocks rise on U.S. data, euro gains on Spain

 By Herbert Lash

-NEW YORK, March 30 World equity markets advanced on Friday, on track to end the quarter with double-digit gains, as reports showing the U.S. economy and consumer sentiment still on the road to recovery helped buoy prices.
+NEW YORK, March 30 World equity markets advanced on Friday, pushed higher by a spate of data that showed the U.S. economy and sentiment still on the road to recovery as investors cheered double-digit gains at the end of the quarter.

-The data also lifted safe-haven assets like bonds, while equity, currency and government debt prices hovered fairly close break-even as the U.S. economic data and developments in Europe were not enough to break out of recent range-bound levels.

-Spain presented a budget projected to save more than 27 billion euros in 2012 through spending cuts and revenue increases, while euro zone finance ministers agreed to raise their financial firewall to contain the region's debt crisis.

-Spain's budget and the rescue fund move were largely expected by markets, and a spike in the euro against the dollar faded to a more modest rise.

-The euro edged higher against the dollar and the yen in choppy trading.
-The single currency was on track for its best quarter against the dollar in a year, benefiting after the European Central Bank's second injection of cheap long-term funds helped ease euro zone debt worries.

-U.S. consumer confidence rebounded to its highest in more than a year in March and consumer spending increased by the most in seven months in February.
-But the pace of business activity in the Midwest slowed more than expected in March as employment and new orders dropped from elevated levels.
+While the pace of business activity in the Midwest slowed more than expected in March as employment and new orders dropped from elevated levels, U.S. consumer confidence rebounded to its highest in more than a year in March and U.S. consumer spending increased by the most in seven months in February.

-"We have a lot of conflicting data points, a lot of conflicting news," said Camilla Sutton, chief currency strategist at Scotia Capital.
-"There's no catalyst to break things out of month-long ranges."

-Despite a slowdown in manufacturing, as seen by data from the Institute for Supply Management-Chicago, business activity continues to grow, albeit at a slower pace, said David Song, a currency analyst at DailyFX in New York.
+Despite a slowdown in manufacturing, as seen by data from Institute for Supply Management-Chicago, business activity continues to grow, although at a slower pace, said David Song, a currency analyst at DailyFX in New York.

 "When we take everything into account, it really suggests the economy is getting on a more sustainable path and really curbs the Fed's scope to expand monetary policy further," Song said.

-Stocks on Wall Street followed global equity markets up, and after paring initial gains, stayed higher.
+Stocks on Wall Street followed global equity markets higher, although they eased from initial gains at the opening.

-European shares rose following a 3-day drop as bargain hunters scooped up cyclical mining and auto shares after the deal over the region's rescue fund.

-MSCI's all-country world equity index added 0.6 percent, pushing its gain up more than 11 percent so far this year for its best quarterly performance since the third quarter of 2010.
+MSCI's all-country world equity index rose 0.4 percent, pushing its gain up more than 11 percent so far this year for its best quarterly performance since the third quarter of 2010.

-Prices on U.S. government debt rose, fueled by worries about a slowdown in consumer spending and manufacturing.
-The benchmark 10-year U.S. Treasury note rose 2/32 in price to yield 2.16 percent.
+Prices of U.S. government debt were mixed, with the benchmark 10-year U.S. Treasury note down 1/32 in price to yield 2.16 percent.
 The 30-year U.S. Treasury bond was flat, yielding 3.27 percent.

+The euro rose against the dollar and the yen as Spain's budget boosted hopes that one of the euro zone's larger economies would tighten its belt even as long-term worries about regional growth could cap the currency's gains.

-Crude oil rose after three losing sessions, with support from a weaker dollar and expectations of tight gasoline supplies in the United States, the world's largest oil consumer.
+Crude oil rose to about $123 a barrel after three consecutive days of declines, with support from a weaker dollar and expectations of tight gasoline supplies in the United States, the world's largest oil consumer.

-Front-month Brent crude futures were up 54 cents to nearly $123 a barrel, recovering from their sharpest daily fall in more than three weeks.
+Front-month Brent crude futures were up 83 cents to $123.22 a barrel, recovering from their sharpest daily fall in more than three weeks.

 * 'Painful but necessary' for company survival -memo (Adds quotes from document, context)